22csnyder/22csnyder.github.io/_projects/2023-ragchat.md

       - caption: <span style="color:#228B22;">Application-- Transforming documentation into educational study materials directly</span>
         description: "Q: Which Anticoagulants Have the Shortest Half-Life ?"
         url: /projects/2023-ragchat/ss-argatroban.png

-  - section_layout: text
+  - section_layout: 1col
-    content: |
+    images:
-      Explanation: The AI responses are essentially correct. *Note:* In some experiments the AI differentiates between  *IV* dabigatran and *oral* dabigatran which is pertinent!, explaining that the oral form has a half-life of 12-17 hours.
+      - caption: <h2> The AI responses are essentially correct. *Note:* In some experiments the AI differentiates between  *IV* dabigatran and *oral* dabigatran which is pertinent!, explaining that the oral form has a half-life of 12-17 hours.</h2>
+        description: an explanation of the AI response
+        url: /projects/2023-ragchat/ss-bar.png

+  - section_layout: 1col
+    images:
+      - caption:
+        description:
+        url: /projects/2023-ragchat/ss-bar.png

 ---

 <!-- #### Saved Q&A Text Examples -->

 <div style="text-align: center;">
-<p> <h3>Additional Q&A Text Examples</h3> </p>
+<p> <h2>Additional Q&A Text Examples</h2> </p>
 </div>
 More historical examples of interest can be seen (with explainations of the questions and answers) at github repo above at [/_results/sample_qa.md](https://github.com/22csnyder/ragchat/blob/main/_results/_files/sample-qa.md)